How to implement a talent marketplace: 5 best practices

 Trulli

-Being the first to launch any kind of workplace technology might feel risky, but when it comes to talent marketplaces, there’s no doubt that they’re paying off.
+Being the first to launch any kind of workplace technology might feel risky, but when it comes to talent marketplaces, there’s no doubt they’re paying off.
 The pioneering companies that partnered with us to bring to life the first enterprise-grade platforms are seeing some impressive results.
-Unilever has unlocked more than 500,000 hours and achieved a 41% improvement in overall productivity, while Schneider Electric generated a savings of over $15 million in enhanced efficiency and reduced recruiting costs.
+Schneider Electric generated a savings of over $15 million in enhanced efficiency and reduced recruiting costs, while Seagate saw a 58% increase in the participation and assignment of projects to women.

 Consequently, it’s no surprise that many organizations are looking to take a page from their playbooks by launching a talent marketplace.
-Gartner even named implementing a talent marketplace as one of the top three things that CIOs should do to drive value in 2022, indicating the value the technology can drive for IT teams—both to source and develop talent, and to integrate and unify their talent technologies.
+Gartner even named implementing a talent marketplace as one of the top three things that CIOs should do to drive value.

 While the platforms can put impressive metrics within reach, ultimately your talent marketplace’s success will be determined by your launch strategy.
 If you’re looking to maximize your platform’s impact, leaders must take the right approach to implement this transformative technology and understand the role it will play in their landscape.